Lootcode-Dev/lootcode/src/problems/queuesgard/order/problem.md

 Next follow n lines:

-- Each starting with some integer __m (0 ≤ m ≤ 10^3)__ representing the amount of soldiers in the queue.
+- Each starting with some integer __m (0 ≤ m ≤ 10^3)__ representing the amount of people in the queue.
-- Followed by m integers each representing a soldier and the queue they should be in.
+- Followed by m integers each representing a person and the queue they should be in.

-__For example if you found a soldier numbered 1 in the 0th queue they need to be in the 1st queue.__
+__For example if you found a person numbered 1 in the 0th queue they need to be in the 1st queue.__

 ```
 3